djmelan3/mysamples/README.md

 Go to https://github.com/dktr0/estuary/wiki#list-of-reslists-aka-sample-libraries-that-can-be-added-on-the-fly to see how to do this.

+## Preparing Audio Samples

+See https://github.com/cleary/Clean-Samples#advice-for-preparing-samples on some advice on how to prepare audio samples.
+Also ensure that each sample is placed in it's own folder.
+If multiple files of the same sample exist (for example, in the case that the sample has been pitch-shifted and separate files exist of each pitch-shifted sample) make sure all these are in the same folder.
+To see what the file structure looks like, simply refer back to this repository (e.g. bassb).

 ## Instructions for Contributing to this repository

 Important: Please ensure that all samples you contribute are samples where you are 100% sure that either (a) you are the original creator and thus copyright holder, or (b) the samples are are clearly and verifiably in the public domain.
 Consider adding a .txt file to any folder you add briefly indicating how the samples were produced.